-As part of Project ReCharge, students are required to write sustainability proposals and many have been adopted by Washoe County School District (WCSD).
+As part of Project ReCharge, students are required to write sustainability proposals and many have been adopted by our local school districts.
 Their proposals can be completed in a variety of mediums and there are multiple types of end products including typed and handwritten essays, PSA’s, PowerPoint or Prezi presentations and poster boards.
 Select projects are featured during our Year-End Event.

 Envirolution reviews proposals and identifies top groups.
 We collaborate with CLEAResult and others to confirm numbers.
-Funding is secured by several parties, including WCSD, to pay for the renovation projects.
+Funding is secured by several parties, including local school districts to pay for the renovation projects.
 The rebates from NV Energy are used to fund additional projects in the future.

 - Saved over $436,500 in energy costs